Michele-4-Akeson/Angular-Web-Game-Maker/README.md

 #### **NOTE:**
 This is the provided public repo for the Angular Web Game Maker (informally known by many as "Hippo Engine", "Pain Main", "Big Water Rino - the Game Editor", and so on...).
-It's a fun little passion project that hope you get the chance to mess aorund with!
+It's a fun little passion project that I hope you get the chance to mess aorund with!

 ### **TO DO:**